What Are Marketing Communication Tools?

-- Initial discounts: This lures the customer to make a purchase with a discount off the first purchase.
+- Initial discounts: This lures the customer to make a purchase with a discount on the first purchase.
 It often encourages the submission of an email address for future marketing purposes.

 - Membership discounts: These encourage customers to make purchases to receive more premium discounts on a tiered basis.

-A really effective marketing communication medium is email as it gives your brand the chance to generate leads and redirect online traffic to the website.
-This is a lead-qualifying system that, if done really well, can make a big impact on your business.
+One of the more effective brand communication tools is email, as it gives your business the chance to generate leads and direct online traffic to the website for quicker sales.
+This is a lead-qualifying system that, if done really well, can make a big impact on your business sales.
 One really great example of email marketing is newsletters - which can be sent manually or triggered via a workflow.
 Using your recipient list, you can send personalised content straight to their inbox to keep them engaged.